 Quidco for example, give you cashback on over 4500 brands and Cash Spy track prices of all major retailers so you can buy at the best possible price.
 Ask us though and the best strategy is to get yourself on a comparison site.
 Enter your details and you’ll receive offers of car insurance, broadband, phone contracts, and various other products, that are hopefully cheaper than what you’re currently paying.
 There’s a variety of sites out there all offering slightly different deals, so it’s worth shopping around - our favourite is Compare The Market.

 Although, it’s not just about cutting costs.
 In many cases it’s about getting rid of them all together.
 Deciding whether your expenses are necessities or not is a great places to start... if you can live comfortably without it, chances are you can afford to let it go.
 Ask us, and we’d recommend doing so sooner rather than later.
-Being behind on a large loan like a mortgage can have a noticeable effect on your credit score.
+Being behind on a large loan like a house repayments can have a noticeable effect on your credit score.
 A factor that if low, can limit what you can do here.

 NOTE: Switching your expenses can sometimes come with a cancellation fee or admin charge, so it’s worth looking into these before making any final decisions.